 When are your worship services held?

-Our in-person worship services will take place at 9:00 A.M. for our outdoor/drive-in service and at 11:30 A.M. for the second worship service.
+Our in-person worship services will take place at 9:00 A.M. for our first worship service and at 11:30 A.M. for the second worship service.
 Both are presently held indoors in our sanctutary.
-In addition, our live-streamed online worship service has also moved to 11:30 A.M. on Saturday mornings and can be accessed on our YouTube channel, Facebook page, or right here on the Spencerville Church website.
+In addition, our live-streamed online worship service has also moved to 11:30 A.M. on Saturday mornings and can be accessed on our YouTube channel or right here on the Spencerville Church website.